 I knew very little about Abruzzo other than that it’s a region to the east of Rome, on the other side of the Apennine mountains, and that it’s home to Montepulciano d’Abruzzo, a sublime red wine that instantly makes you daydream of rolling hills bathed in sunshine and fragrant herbs – well, that’s the effect the wine has on me.
-A friend of mine at Directline Holidays insisted that I visit Abruzzo and that I would love it.
+A friend of mine insisted that I visit Abruzzo and that I would love it.
 I still wasn’t sure what to expect of Abruzzo when my partner and I picked up our rental car at Rome’s Fiumicino Airport.
 We headed in an easterly direction on the A24 highway towards the Apennine mountains.
 One and a half hours later, we found ourselves in a simply enchanting region: imposing snow-capped mountains (with peaks exceeding 10,000 feet) formed a spectacular backdrop for quaint medieval towns perched (often precariously) on hilltops and mountain ridges, whilst the surrounding hills and plains were a colourful patchwork of forests, grassy fields, olive groves, fruit orchards and vineyards, and in the distance, I could just about see the bright blue shimmer of the Adriatic Sea.
 I was stunned!
 Scroll down to read about my highlights of Abruzzo.

 We explored more of Abruzzo in the following week and I found myself wondering out loud on various occasions why this region was still pretty much off-the-beaten-path.
 The first thing that grabbed my attention were the mountains.
 I never expected them to be this huge.